nMoncho/sbt-dependency-check/README.md

 #### Suppression Settings

-Suppressions can be specified either as suppression files, or as hosted suppressions.
+Suppressions can be specified either as suppression files, as hosted suppressions, or as a SBT Setting Key.
 A suppression file can be either an  actual file or a URL.
 Hosted suppression are specified with a URL.
 The different between the two is that suppression files  are meant to be project specific, whereas hosted suppression are meant, or can be, more general.
 Hosted Suppressions are considered "base" suppressions, whereas suppression files are not.

+Suppressions defined with the `suppressions` field on the `dependencyCheckSuppressions` key are created using the `net.nmoncho.sbt.dependencycheck.settings.SuppressionRule` class, providing an alternative to defining suppressions with XML files.

 Whether this suppression is taken into account or not is governed by the Analyzer Setting `vulnerabilitySuppressionEnabled`.
 Another useful setting is `failOnUnusedSuppressionRule` which will fail the build if there is any non-base suppression not